Deploy Office 365 Groups Dynamics 365 (online)

 CRM Blog: Dynamics CRM Online connector for Office 365 Groups

-Set up Dynamics 365 for Customer Engagement apps (online) to use Exchange Online
+Set up model-driven apps in Dynamics 365 to use Exchange Online

 Blog: It's here - Office 365 Groups in CRM Online